negasimichael/template-engine---employee-summary/README.md

 iii.
 Once in the directory run npm install to install the node_modules needed to run the app.

-iv. npm run to test
+iv.
+You can run npm test to check if the app passes the test.

+v.Then Run node app.js to fill employee information and select y to add more employee and n to finish.
-v .You will be prompted with questions.

-vi.
-A "README.md Successfull Generated!!" will be desplayed after answering all the questions.
+vi .You will be prompted with questions and "Successfully wrote the team.html file!" will be desplayed after answering all the questions..

+vii.Your team.html is in your output directory where you can open it in any browser.

 ![template-engine---employee-summary](Assets/Team.png)